Glasgow City Food Plan Consultation is now CLOSED

 - Health Improvement Teams sent out a survey asking questions about the Children & Young People’s section of the plan via email and posting on social media.
 This was aimed at Education colleagues and Youth partner organisations for wider cascading to get more views from those who work in this sector and from young people and parents/carers themselves.

-- We want the final Glasgow City Food Plan to reflect the views of those working in Glasgow’s food economy about what is needed to enable this sector to contribute to an improved local food system.
-To help achieve this, we have developed an additional short survey on the Food Economy that will be open until 31st January 2021 and which will also feed into the consultation.
-You can find this survey at: https://link.webropolsurveys.com/S/91D31849AF5CD65A .
+- We wanted the final Glasgow City Food Plan to reflect the views of those working in Glasgow’s food economy about what is needed to enable this sector to contribute to an improved local food system.
+To help achieve this, we circulated an additional short survey on Food Economy.

-GCFP team will go through all the consultation responses received via the online consultation form, comments gathered during the engagement events/twitter/surveys and received directly by email in early 2021 before developing the final plan to be launched in Spring 2021.
+GCFP team has now read all the consultation responses received via the online consultation form, comments gathered during the engagement events/twitter/surveys and received directly by email and is now revising the final plan to be launched in Spring 2021.
 If you have provided your email address you will be added on our mailing list to keep you up-to-date with the Glasgow City Food Plan.

 - You can read an article from Cate DeVine mentioning GCFP HERE.